-Both February and March represent an excellent time to take your loved ones to some fantastic places in Romania.
+Both February and March represent an excellent time to take your loved ones to these places in Romania to visit.
 And we’ll tell you why.

 First off, plane tickets tend to be cheaper during this time of year.
 Second, because it’s not peak season, you won’t be paying top prices or queue for hours to see beautiful destinations.